Uniswap/docs/README.md

 # How to Update search indices with algolia

-- Create an .env file with `APPLICATION_ID` and the `API_KEY` (write access)
+- Create an .env file with `APPLICATION_ID` and the `API_KEY` (write access).
+If you don't have those, one for the Engineering Managers should be able to help you.
-- Edit config.json file as required:
+- Edit config.json file if needed:
     - Start url from updated website
-    - Sitemap url from updated website: ex) for docs: https://docs.uniswap.org/sitemap.xml
+    - Sitemap url from updated website: eg for docs: https://docs.uniswap.org/sitemap.xml
     - Use "v3-docs" as the index name
 - [Install](https://www.docker.com/products/docker-desktop/) and start running Docker Desktop
 - Install jq `brew install jq`